jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * "autoRenewed" -- a boolean indicating if a registered RPKI object is auto-renewed or not
 * "publicationUri" -- a URI string pointing to the location of an RPKI object within an RPKI repository;
   the URI scheme is "rsync", per [@!RFC6487, section 4]
-* "source" -- a string representing the registry-unique identifier (handle) of an organization (entity) which is the authoritative source for an RPKI object
+* "entities" -- an array of entity objects ([@!RFC9083, section 5.1]), including the organization (entity) registered as the authoritative source for an RPKI object
 * "rpkiType" -- a string literal representing various combinations of an RPKI repository and a Certificate Authority (CA), with the following possible values:
     * "hosted" -- both the repository and CA are operated by a registry for an organization with allocated resources